alexwardcodes/Project2-RateMyCatApp/README.md

 ### Team leadership

 We agreed as a team that I would take the role of team leader, so I made sure from the outset that we followed a clear development and task tracking process in order to ensure we could hit our goals to deliver the minimum viable product on deadline, and give ourselves additional time to focus on styling touches, stretch goals and presentation day.
-I took an active role in managing team members and tasks, maintaining ongoing communication with my teammates via Slack and Zoom to ensure we all stayed on target with tasks and could resolve any issues or bugs constructively and in a timely manner.
+I took an active role in managing team members and tasks, maintaining ongoing communication with my teammates via Slack and Zoom to guarantee we all stayed on target with tasks and could resolve any issues or bugs constructively and in a timely manner.

 ### Task management